aoih-uw/fish_eeg/docs/functional_specification.md

 ### 1. Analyzing EEG data
 Actors: Primary experimenter, collaborator
-Goal: To run custom pipeline of analysis scripts on fish EEG datasets
+Goal: To run custom pipeline of analysis scripts on fish EEG datasets to identify audible frequencies of fish
 Stakeholder: Primary experimenter, PI, collaborators, general audience
 Precondition: Access to the compatible datasets and data analysis pipeline
 Triggers: A need to process a new eeg dataset to determine the hearing thresholds of a given fish